EsteemedIO/styleguide.esteemed.io/writing-for-social-media.md

 Esteemed has a presence on most major social media platforms.
 Here are our most active accounts and what we usually post on each:

-* Twitter: Product news, brand marketing, events, media mentions, evergreen content, “we’re hiring!” posts
-* Facebook: Product news, brand marketing, events, media mentions, evergreen content, “we’re hiring!” posts
-* LinkedIn: Product news, recruiting content, media mentions, evergreen content
-* Instagram: Design outtakes, cool office visitors, life at Esteemed, cool stuff we made.

-**JOB POSTINGS**
+###
+**Job Postings**

 Job Postings demonstrate the quality of jobs within our network, as well as help establish our online presence as tech recruiters.
-Use appropriate hashtags for each job,
-Jobs specific to each child-brand should be posted on their respective social sites.
+Use appropriate hashtags for each job, and jobs specific to each brand should be posted on their respective social sites.
 For example, a Drupal development opportunity should be posted on DrupalContractors, not WordPress Contractors.

-**INDUSTRY-RELATED NEWS ARTICLES**
+### **Industry-related News**

-Industry-related news articles showcase that we are paying attention to the industry and care about its future.
+Industry-related news  showcase that we are paying attention to the industry and care about its future.
 When choosing an industry-related news article, make sure the source is VALID, does not contain more than 30% ads, and not from a competitor.
-For child brands, consider using an article or an update from the domain source.
+For subbrands, consider using an article or an update from the domain source.
 For instance, a WordPress industry-related news article should be published on the WordPress social media account, not the Drupal account.

-**FEATURED TALENT**
+### **Featured Talent**

 When featuring members of our awesome community, we should make sure to link to their LinkedIn account.
 Showcasing the diversity and the ability of our talent is an awesome method for generating more inbound leads once we have a following, and a way for our top performing talent to get more exposure.
-No matter the platform, we should share an image, (possibly link to their linkedin where they have Esteemed prominently on their page), and a quote from them about why they like what they do.

-**COMPANY UPDATES**
+### **Company Updates**

 Any particularly new or relevant information about Esteemed or any of the child brands should be shared.
 Likely this information will come through the CEO, alerting us to new awesome projects that we’ve completed that we can share, data about our talent network and diversity of jobs, or any additional information about the company that we deem necessary to provide to our audience.